Skip to content

 register_adapter(adapter)

-Re-registering at the same key replaces the prior adapter; the old key's existing in-flight sessions keep their snapshotted manifest for life.
+Re-registering at the same key replaces the prior adapter; the old key's existing in-flight channels keep their snapshotted manifest for life.

 Source code in autogen/beta/network/hub/core.py